 "Suspicion, trust, and online negotiations.," presented at the Trust and Suspicion Workshop, Dayton, OH, March 2011.

 "The nature of personal reputation in organizations: Two complementary studies aimed at construct and criterion-related validity," presented at the 69th Annual Meeting of the Academy of Management, Montreal, Quebec, Canada, August 2010 (coauthors: R. A. Zinko, G. R. Ferris, S. E. Humphrey, F. A. Aime).

-"Suspicion in Online Negotiations," presented at the Air Force Office of Scientific Research (AFOSR) Information Operations and Security Annual Review, Washington D.C., July 2010.
+"Suspicion in Online Negotiations," presented at the Air Force Office of Scientific Research (AFOSR) Information Operations and Security Annual Review, Washington D.C., July 2010 (coauthors: A. J. Barelka).

 "A new perspective on coalitions: What motivates membership?," presented at the Hankamer School of Business - Department of Management: Presentation of Sabbatical Research, March 2010.